 Eating out, particularly in restaurants from big UK cities is usually quite expensive.
 You can get cheaper meals in canteens and restaurants from residence halls or pubs, where you would pay between 5 and 12 GBP.

-Buying food from the supermarket is always an option and on average, your food bills would amount to 145-260 GBP/month.
+Buying food from the supermarket is always an option.
+On average, your food bills would amount to 145 – 260 GBP/month.

 The United Kingdom is probably one of the most cosmopolitan countries in Europe, joining people from all over the world in one truly multicultural society.
 More than 400,000 international students visit the UK every year.

 British universities and colleges provide a broad range of internationally-recognised study programmes, preparing students for future careers in major international companies.
 The United Kingdom is also home to some of the best research facilities in the world.

 The UK has one of the most developed countries worldwide, with many important sectors that positively impact the country’s economy, such as aerospace, pharmacy, oil and gas production, services, tourism, and education.